zejustinn/html/basic-structure/README.md

 </html>
 ```

-> Note: You should always include the lang attribute inside the <html> tag, to declare the language of the Web page.
+> Note: You should always include the lang attribute inside the &lt;html&gt; tag, to declare the language of the Web page.
 This is meant to assist search engines and browsers.

 ### head

-The <head> element is a container for metadata (data about data) and is placed inside <html> and beside <body> \
+The &lt;head&gt; element is a container for metadata (data about data) and is placed inside &lt;html&gt; and beside &lt;body&gt; \
 Metadata is data about the HTML document.
 Metadata is not displayed. \
 Metadata typically define the document title, character set, styles, scripts, and other meta information.